Best Practices for Managing the Use of Personal Email Accounts, Text Messaging and Other Instant Messaging Tools

 In some cases, there may be a legitimate business need to use instant messaging.
-For example, university staff may determine that they need to use instant messaging tools to communicate with students or to conduct independent research.
+For example, university staff may determine that they need to use instant messaging tools to communicate with students.

 If it is necessary to use text messaging or other instant messaging tools for business purposes, do a thorough review of the privacy, security and access implications.